wghou/tinyworlds/README.md

 ## Filling in the Gaps (and Differing) from Genie

-### FSQ vs VQVAE
+### 1. FSQ vs VQVAE
 In Genie 1, VQVAE is used for both the video tokenizer and the action tokenizer.

 VQVAE is notoriously difficult to train: it has 2 auxiliary losses that demand careful tuning, and often ends in codebook usage lower than 10%.

 I searched for alternatives and settled on the most recommended, FSQ, which worked as a drop-in fix and led to 100% codebook usage out of the box.
 FSQ is a genius algorithm.

-### Additive Action Embeddings vs FiLM
+### 2. Additive Action Embeddings vs FiLM
 Genie 1 conditions frame genration on actions by adding the action embeddings to the video embeddings.

 I tried additive and then FiLM, and found FiLM led the action tokenizer decoder to pay more attention to action tokens.

-### Countering action tokenizer collapse
+### 3. Countering action tokenizer collapse
 By far the greatest challenge was avoiding action tokenizer collapse, which I solved by:
 1. Switching VQVAE to FSQVAE
 2. Using only the first frame and masking all others
 3. Adding low-weight variance loss to the pre-quantization encoder outputs across the batch dimension

-### Low-level architecture decisions
+### 4. Low-level architecture decisions
-I found RMSNorm better than layernorm, and found SwiGLU better than ReLU.
-L1 loss led to sharper reconstructions than L2, which encouraged muted tones.
+In ablations, RMSNorm > LayerNorm and SwiGLU > ReLU by loss, and L1 loss > L2 loss since L1 gave sharper reconstructions than L2, which encouraged muted tones.

 The default model uses 4 transformer blocks, with d_model 128, 8 heads, 512 FFN hidden dim (SwiGLU takes 2/3 of this for each W matrix), and 4-frame sequences which make for around ~2M parameter tokenizers and dynamics model.